Here are the 16 questions we get asked the most.

-Forensic Notes is employing all best practices in securing their application and the data that exists within it.
+Q.1 Is Forensic Notes employing best practices in securing their application and the data that exists within it?

 We understand this concern!
 In fact, there is a so much misinformation about the ‘cloud’ in the media, and TV and movies – we don’t blame you for being uncertain.